FRINXio/frinxio.github.io/frinx-machine/use-cases/index.md

 ## Open FRINX Machine UI

+Note: you can use our demo at https://demo.frinx.io

 Open your browser and go to `[host_ip]` if installed locally go to `https://localhost`.
 This is the GUI (UniConfig UI) for managing all of your devices.
 You should see a screen like this: